Asian Healthcare Leaders Forum

 This committee is responsible for understanding the professional goals and priorities of our members and using that insight to inform and strengthen WSHEF activities.
 Our goal is to increase participation in Chapter Events and provide a rich and professionally relevant experience for our members.
 The committee has three primary focus areas for 2019-2020:

 - Fellow Advancement – educate WSHEF members about the value of FACHE certification and help them navigate advancement requirements.
-We educate members about the preparatory opportunites for the Board exam, and provide tools to guide them through the study and testing process.
-We also highlight training opportunities for exam candidates, and work with the Programs committee to identify and provide events that meet continuing education requirements.
-For more information, please contact Parke Corbin at firstname.lastname@example.org.
+We educate members about the preparatory opportunites for the Board exam and provide tools to guide them through the study and testing process.
+We also highlight training opportunities for exam candidates, especially our Advancement Information Sessions.
+For more information, please contact Parke Corbin at email@example.com.

 - Early Careerist Program – our focus on this member population for 2019 is in the form of an Innovation grant from ACHE.
 Early Careerists have free access to these benefits: WSHEF Meet and Mingle Events, an Emotional Intelligence Assessment and training, the WSHEF Annual Breakfast and ACHE’s Early Careerist Network membership (which includes discounts, publications, development programs and more).
-For more information on this program, please visit the Early Careerist Program page, or contact Brian Barry at email@example.com.
+For more information on this program, please contact Brian Barry at firstname.lastname@example.org.

 - Network Champions – this network includes leaders from diverse health systems, hospitals, and partner organizations across Washington State.
 The Champions educate their organizations about WSHEF, bring insight from their organization and colleagues to inform educational programs WSHEF will sponsor, and support professionals within their organization to advance.